yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 Applications using External Data Source Integration will need some changes to the eviction functionality.
 Because of EDS integration the take/clear will remove the data from the database also which might not be intended.

-In cases where the Space is using [LRU|XAP8:LRU-Cache Policy] mode,
+In cases where the Space is using depanlinkLRUtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/LRU-Cache+Policybelakanglink mode,
-- Take or clear operation can be triggered using the [TakeModifiers.EVICT_ONLY|XAP8:LRU-Cache Policy#LRU-CachePolicy-ExplicitEvictionofObjectsfromtheSpace] which will remove the data only from space and not from the DB.
+- Take or clear operation can be triggered using the depanlinkTakeModifiers.EVICT_ONLYtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/LRU-Cache+Policy#LRU-CachePolicy-ExplicitEvictionofObjectsfromtheSpacebelakanglink which will remove the data only from space and not from the DB.

-In [ALL_IN_CACHE|XAP8:ALL IN CACHE-Cache Policy] mode,
+In depanlinkALL_IN_CACHEtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/ALL+IN+CACHE-Cache+Policybelakanglink mode,
 - Take or clear operations will remove the data from space and database (in read-write mode), you should use
     - Lease expiration option to remove the entries from the space and free up memory.
 When you restart the cluster, expired data will get loaded again and fill up the entire cluster.
-In order to avaoid this you have to propogate the lease information into the DB (using the [@SpaceLease|XAP8:POJO Metadata] property).
+In order to avaoid this you have to propogate the lease information into the DB (using the depanlink@SpaceLeasetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/POJO+Metadatabelakanglink property).
     Objects which are cleared from the space using Lease expiration are not loaded automatically when someone queries for them, you will need to build custom functionality to retrieve this data.
     - Custom EDS mechanism that intercepts the eviction requests and stops propogating them into DB.